-“Dragon Tears” is a cutting-edge film on the political ecology of planetary survival, directed, written and produced by Bérangère Maïa Natasha Parizeau.
+“Dragon Tears” is a cutting-edge artisanal documentary film on the political ecology of planetary survival, directed, written and produced by Bérangère Maïa Natasha Parizeau.

-This picture was taken in the Drung valley in 2012, located at the foothills of the Himalaya mountains on the border of Northern Myanmar and Northwestern Yunnan province in Southwestern China.
+This picture was taken in the Drung valley in 2012.
+The Drung valley is one of the most remote valleys in China.
+It is located at the foothills of the Himalaya mountains on the border of Northern Myanmar and Northwestern Yunnan province in Southwestern China.